kubernetes-sigs/sig-windows-tools/guides/flannel.md

 # Installing Flannel

+> :construction: :warning: This document is community maintained and hasn't had an active maintainer.
+The details may have changed and flannel version needs to be updated.

 This should be followed after adding your [Windows node to the cluster with kubeadm](guide-for-adding-windows-node.md#adding-windows-nodes).

 ## Configuring Flannel with HostProcess containers